* Control over new force not the only a sticking point

-A fresh rebellion launched last year in Congo’s east, a region where ethnic tensions and vast mineral deposits have fuelled a series of cross-border wars - raised fears of another conflict in the borderlands zone.
+A fresh rebellion launched last year in Congo’s east, a region where ethic tensions and vast mineral deposits have fuelled a series of cross-border wars - raised fears of another conflict in the borderlands zone.

 The M23 rebel movement swept across Congo’s North Kivu province and in November seized the provincial capital of Goma, a city of 1 million people.
 The rebels later left the city to pave the way for peace talks.

 The group is named after a March 23, 2009 peace deal that integrated Tutsi-dominated rebels into Congo’s army, but which they say the government violated.
-The rebels are now also demanding wide-ranging political reforms. ž
+The rebels are now also demanding wide ranging political reforms. ž

 MONUSCO was widely criticised for failing to halt the rebels’ southern advance on Goma.
 The force said its helicopters had fired hundreds of rockets but were unable to beat back the swelling ranks of the rebels as government forces fled.